WeblateOrg/weblate/docs/contributing/start.rst

 Bootstrapping your devel instance
 ---------------------------------

-You might want to use :djadmin:`import_demo` to create demo translations and :djadmin:`createadmin` to make an admin user.
+You might want to use :wladmin:`import_demo` to create demo translations and :wladmin:`createadmin` to make an admin user.

 Coding Weblate with PyCharm
 ---------------------------